nehalkalita/Projection-based-feature-line-extractor/README.md

 [![Watch the video](https://github.com/nehalkalita/Projection-based-feature-line-extractor/blob/main/output_demonstration1.png)](https://www.youtube.com/watch?v=i15vk3T6JyY)

-This tool was designed for the experiment mentioned in the paper [Feature line extraction from terrain point clouds using 2D grid projection and spanning trees](https://doi.org/10.1016/j.nexres.2025.100673)
+This tool was designed for the experiment mentioned in the paper:
+[Feature line extraction from terrain point clouds using 2D grid projection and spanning trees](https://doi.org/10.1016/j.nexres.2025.100673)

 ## Python packages to be installed